jordanss1/task-x/README.md

-<h1><b>Task Manager with Social integration</b></h1>
+<h1>Task-X: Task Manager with Social integration</h1>

 <h3><b>Features</b></h3>

-<b>Sign up with Google and create a profile with username picture.
+<b>:ballot_box_with_check: Sign up with Google and create a profile with a username and picture.

-Create tasks and set deadlines.
+:ballot_box_with_check: Create tasks and set deadlines.

-Add tasks to Task Wall where users can motivate you to get the job done and give others the likes and motivation they need to complete tasks!
-Get updates on who has liked and commented on your tasks.</b>
+:ballot_box_with_check: Add your tasks to Task Wall!
+Users can motivate you to get the job done.
+You can also provide them with fuel to complete their tasks :gem: </b>

 <h3><b>Technologies Used</b></h3>